ssfsx17/ffpnp/Jobs/JobDetails/HolyKnight.md

 ### Holy Sword T6

-Judgment Blade (4 AP) (multi) - Attack all enemies for holy damage, and attempt to cause Stop status (2).
+Judgment Blade (4 AP) (multi) - Attack all enemies for physical holy damage, and attempt to cause Stop status (2).

 Parley (2 AP) (single) - Convince a target to flee the battle.
 You must be able to speak a language the target understands.

 ### Holy Sword T7

-Cleansing Strike (4 AP) (single) - Attack for double holy damage, and attempt to cause Doom status (4).
+Cleansing Strike (4 AP) (single) - Attack for double physical holy damage, and attempt to cause Doom status (4).

-Saint Cross (10 AP) (multi) - Attack all enemies for holy damage.
+Saint Cross (10 AP) (multi) - Attack all enemies for physical holy damage.
 Casts Esuna on yourself.

 ### Holy Sword T8